 As a person or organisation holding personal data, your setting must be listed on the Public Register of Data Controllers held by the Information Commissioners Office.
-For more details call the Information Commissioners Office on 0303 123 1113 (local rate) or 01625 545 745 if you prefer to use a national rate number or visit www.ico.org.uk
+For more details call the Information Commissioners Office on 0303 123 1113 (local rate) or 01625 545 745 if you prefer to use a national rate number or visit www.ico.org.uk Your setting must keep all SCC Declaration Forms, Change of Hours Forms, Data

-Your setting must keep all SCC Declaration Forms, Change of Hours Forms and Registers for a minimum of seven years in case of an audit.
+Your setting must keep all SCC Declaration Forms, Change of Hours Forms, Data Correction Forms and Registers for a minimum of seven years in case of an audit.
 If not kept on site, records must be stored locally.
 You do not need to keep copies of birth certificates or passports.